MetroKingaHunyadi/mccm-bs-boilerplate/README.md

-# Scaffold Workshop Project
+# eSolutions Starter Project

+This is a starter project created by eSolutions team.
-This is a custom CRA project built from the ground up for learning purposes and can be used as a starting template for future projects.
+It is a custom CRA project built from the ground up for learning purposes and can be used as a starting template for future projects.

 ## Available Scripts